 Just $25 can make a dramatic difference in the life of one of these orphans.
 It can mean the difference between life in the streets, or life with a caring foster family, educational opportunities, health care and the nutritional support that all children deserve.
 I hope you will consider making a difference in the lives of one of these children.

-Here are pictures of three orphans waiting for sponsorship.
+Here are pictures of two orphans waiting for sponsorship.
 Please email firstname.lastname@example.org or click on the Donate button below if you would like to become a monthly sponsor.

 If you choose to use the Donate button below, please enter $25 per child you would like to sponsor and write the name(s) of the orphan(s) you would like to sponsor in the "Designate my donation" field.
 We will contact you upon receiving your donation to setup a recurring monthly auto-payment that will charge your credit card $25.00 on the 25th or each month there after.
 If you would prefer, you can send check payments to Global Resource Alliance, 963 Oso Rd, Ojai, CA 93023.